Continuous-variable quantum teleportation with vacuum-entangled Rindler modes: Introduction

 Here, we consider a continuous-variable teleportation protocol in which Rob, who uniformly accelerates in the right Rindler wedge, uses the entanglement of the quantum vacuum to teleport unknown Rindler-displaced Minkowski vacua (displaced thermal states) to a stationary `conformal receiver', Charlie (who resides in the same reference frame as Rob, by virtue of being restricted to the future light-cone of Minkowski spacetime), who then directly transmits the teleported state to Alice, an inertial observer in the Minkowski vacuum.
 We employ the nonperturbative quantum circuit model developed in \cite{su2017quantum, su2019decoherence} to describe the evolution of the initial state between the observers.
 Our main result indicates that although performance beyond the classical channel limit is possible, the limit of high entanglement does not lead to ideal, continuous-variable teleportation in this scenario.

-This paper is organised as follows: in Sec.\ II, we review the continuous-variable teleportation protocol which we will implement in the reference frame of the uniformly accelerated observer.
-In Sec.\ III, we discuss the notion of vacuum entanglement between independent regions of spacetime, before reviewing the quantum circuit model and the self-homodyne detection technique for the inertial observer in Sec.\ IV.
-In Sec.\ V, we present analytic results for the purity of output states according to the inertial Minkowski observer.
-We conclude with some final remarks and opportunities for further research.
+This paper is organised as follows: in Sec.\ \ref{II}, we review the continuous-variable teleportation protocol which we will implement in the reference frame of the uniformly accelerated observer.
+In Sec.\ \ref{sec:III}, we discuss the notion of vacuum entanglement between independent regions of spacetime, before reviewing the quantum circuit model and the self-homodyne detection technique for the inertial observer in Sec.\ \ref{sec:IV}.
+In Sec.\ \ref{sec:V}, we present analytic results for the purity of output states according to the inertial Minkowski observer.
+We conclude with some final remarks and opportunities for further research in Sec.\ \ref{sec:VI}.